mmmattmorris/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-04-CreatingShortcutAndScreen.md

 ...
 ```

-This will output the QR code which you should scan with the Shoutem Preview app.
+This will output the QR code which you can scan with the Shoutem Preview app to preview the app on your device.

 > #### Note
-> In the documentation the preview in the Builder will be screenshot, instead of screenshot from the Preview app.
-This way you'll see the state of the web interface as well.
-If you only change your app code, just shake your phone with the Shoutem Preview app on and tap the "Reload" button.
-If you `link` your extension, you won't need to do `shoutem push` everytime you change the app code.
+> Here we're using the in-browser preview, but we highly recommend using a physical device.
+That way, when you edit your code, you can just shake your device while using the Shoutem Preview app and tap the "Reload" button.
+And if you `link` your extension, you won't need to `shoutem push` everytime you change the app code.

-This is the result:
+Here's the result:

 <p class="image">
 <img src='{{ site.url }}/img/my-first-extension/extension-hello-world.png'/>
 </p>

-Our app only has a simple  _Hello World_ screen.
-Let's put some UI components on the screen.
+Our app only has a simple  _Hello World_ screen, so let's add some UI components to the screen.